robinwittkamp/one-dark-syntax-theme-for-jetbrains-ide/README.md

 # Atom 'One Dark' Syntax Theme for JetBrains IDEs
-The 'One Dark' theme inspired by Atom based on 'Material Theme UI' Plugin for Inspired by the Atom 'One Dark' Syntax Theme
+Atom's One Dark syntax theme for JetBrains IDE's (based on Material Theme UI Plugin).

 ## Compatibility
 All IDEs by JetBrains that can install the 'Material Theme UI' Plugin: